-As described above, the Company has established the Board of Directors, the Board of Corporate Auditors, the Executive Committee, the Compliance and Risk Management Committee, and Financial Auditor, and has also established the Internal Audit Office to audit day-to-day operations.
+As described above, the Company has established the Board of Directors, the Board of Corporate Auditors, the Executive Committee, the Compliance and Risk Management Committee, the Nomination and Remuneration Committee, and Financial Auditor, and has also established the Internal Audit Office to audit day-to-day operations.
 The Company has adopted the current system based on a belief that the mutual cooperation of these organizations will increase its corporate value on an ongoing basis and ensure the effective functioning of its governance system.